BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Consolidated_GLs_CBs_ET_EN.pdf.md

 voyages undertaken in a certain time period) one would not expect this to lead to a change

 Page 17/18

 -----

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue, diamond-shaped emblem containing the European Union's circle of stars, placed to the left of the stylized, grey acronym "eiopa".
-The full name is written in grey text below the acronym.
+![A concise summary of the logo for the European Insurance and Occupational Pensions Authority (EIOPA).
+The logo features a blue geometric shape containing the European Union's circle of stars next to the stylized acronym "eiopa" in grey.
+The full name of the authority is written below the acronym.

 eiopa
 European Insurance and